Mushfiqur6087/NLBSE-25/README.md

 ```
 ## Note

-All notebooks and scripts in this repository were executed in the Kaggle environment using **Kaggle T4 * 2 GPUs** and **P100 GPU**.
+All notebooks and scripts in this repository were executed in the Kaggle environment using **Kaggle T4 * 2 GPUs** .
 If you plan to run the notebooks in Kaggle, the platform provides an ideal environment with pre-installed dependencies and powerful GPUs, requiring minimal setup.

 ---